ytsaurus/ytsaurus/yt/docs/en/_includes/no-translation.md

 {% note info %}

 The translation of this article is in progress, it will be published soon.
-[Switch to the Russian language](?lang=ru)

 {% endnote %}